 What is the mid-century modern style?

 Mid-century modernism is as functional, simple and straightforward as its rather literal name.
-Mid century modern design is full of clean, sculptural lines, simple, organic shapes and neat proportions, as well as vibrant colour palettes – an evolution of earlier Modernist styles such as Bauhaus.
+Mid-century modern design is full of clean, sculptural lines, simple, organic shapes and neat proportions, as well as vibrant colour palettes – an evolution of earlier Modernist styles such as Bauhaus, which is 100 years old this year.

 Read on to discover 15 iconic examples of mid-century modernism across furniture, architecture, products and graphics...